Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 Touring road bikes are a specific category of road bikes.
-They have a geometry designed for bike packing and touring.
-This means it is even more relaxed than the geometry of endurance road bikes.
+They have a geometry designed for bike packing and touring that is even more relaxed than the geometry of endurance road bikes.

 Touring bikes are also compatible with various bike accessories like racks.
 This allows you to equip them with panniers that increase your storage capacity for multi-day bike trips and bike packing adventures.

-According to Bikeradar, touring bikes feature a longer wheelbase (source), so the panniers won’t get in a way when you pedal.
+According to Bikeradar, touring bikes feature a longer wheelbase (source), so the panniers won’t get in the way when you pedal.

 Other Types of Road Bikes